-MF patients who do not experience symptoms typically do not receieve treatment and may remain in stable health for years.
-However, if symptoms are present, treatment options include hydroxyurea, ruxolitinib and other similar medications, interferon, blood transfusions, and less often, radiation, splenectomy, and stem cell transplants.
-Clinical trials can also be an important treatment option.
+MF patients who do not experience symptoms typically do not receive treatment and may remain in stable health for years.
+However, if symptoms are present, treatment options include blood transfusions, hydroxyurea, ruxolitinib, and other similar medications such as interferon alfa, and less often, radiation, splenectomy, and stem cell transplants.
+Other treatment options may be available through clinical trials.